Sagar-Mitra-2003/Retail_Sales_Analysis_Project/README.md

 # Retail_Sales_Analysis_Project
-Performed Exploratory Data Analysis on a Retail Sales Dataset using Python
+Performed Exploratory Data Analysis on a Retail Sales Dataset using Python and SQL.
 # Retail Sales Data Analysis using Python

 ## Project Overview